An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Approach

-\textbf{\textit{DependExtractor} Accuracy Validation:} Besides a large amount of unit testing, we also used a Kotlin-Java project with verified dependencies as the ground truth to conduct an integrated test.
-This ground truth project (implemented in 108 Java and 22 Kotlin source files) is our pre-release version of \textit{DependExtractor}.
-Just like software systems which migrate from Java to Kotlin, our tool also went through this process.
-As we are already familiar with the Kotlin and Java source files in this project, we feel confident to inspect the dependencies of it.
-In addition, this project contains 5,424 dependency instances, including all 11 dependency types in K-J or J-K, which is a good candidate to test \textit{DependExtractor}'s ability to extract various dependency instances.
+\textbf{\toolDepend{} Accuracy Validation:} Besides a large amount of unit testing, we also used a Kotlin-Java project with verified dependencies as the ground truth to conduct an integrated test.
+This ground truth project (containing 108 Java and 22 Kotlin source files) is our pre-release version of \toolDepend{}, implemented by using Java 1.8 and Kotlin 1.9.22 (\url{https://github.com/XYZboom/depends-kotlin/releases/tag/1.0.0-alpha0}).
+Just like software systems that migrate from Java to Kotlin, our tool also went through this process.
+As we are already familiar with the Kotlin and Java source files in this project, we feel confident in inspecting its dependencies.
+In addition, this project contains 5,424 dependency instances, including all 11 dependency types in K-J or J-K, making it a good candidate to test \toolDepend{}'s ability to extract various dependency instances.
 Specifically, two authors, each with 4 years of Java and 3 years of Kotlin development experience, traced entities line by line in each source file to list the dependency instances independently.
 After completing this, they discussed the results until an agreement was reached.
-This manual inspection served as ground truth and were compared with the JSON result generated by \textit{Depends-Kotlin}.
-The comparison shows that our tool can correctly capture 5,387 out of 5,424 dependencies (98.02\% precision and 99.34\% recall), increasing our confidence in applying \textit{DependExtractor} in future experiments.
-Due to space limitations, the inspected ground truth and the results from the \textit{DependExtractor} tool are shared in the provided Zenodo link~\cite{zenodo}.
+This manual inspection served as ground truth and was compared with the JSON result generated by \toolDepend{}.
+The comparison shows that our tool can correctly capture 5,387 out of 5,424 dependencies (98.02\% precision and 99.34\% recall), increasing our confidence in applying \toolDepend{} in future experiments.
+Due to space limitations, the inspected ground truth and the results from the \toolDepend{} tool are shared in the provided Zenodo link~\cite{zenodo}.